 Each narcissist develops their own individual approach to people who desperately need to be loved.
 No two narcissists do this alike.
 Some use touch, while others stay strictly with verbal compliments.
 Some find ways of getting the victim to help in projects.
 Still others arrange to be alone with the victim.
 Certain skilled narcissists will read each person separately, deciding “on the fly” which approach will work.

-I counseled a woman who had been in a sexual relationship with a youth evangelist off and on for four years.
+I counseled a woman who had been involved sexually with a youth evangelist off and on for four years.
 This started when she was sixteen and she was not able to break it off until she was twenty.
 He only visited her church twice a year, but after he had groomed her for awhile, he began to call her his “girl friday”.
 She had come from an abusive home and was the only Christian in her family.
-Usually he stayed in their church for a month at a time and came in a camper.
+Usually he arrived in a camper and stayed in their church for a month at a time.
 He would regularly send her to the camper for things.
 After meetings, he would ask her to the camper so they could “process” the event together.

 She remembers that he used her willingness to help against her.
 Eventually, after asking for her help over many months, he revealed to her that his wife no longer had sex with him.
 Because of this, he felt his life was deteriorating.
 He explained that every man of God needed someone who was a “helper like Eve”.
 Without a sexual partner, he could not maintain the proper state of mind to conduct evangelistic meetings.